Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/Remove-AzVpnClientRevokedCertificate.md

 ## SYNTAX

 ```
-Remove-AzureRmVpnClientRevokedCertificate -VpnClientRevokedCertificateName <String>
+Remove-AzVpnClientRevokedCertificate -VpnClientRevokedCertificateName <String>
  -VirtualNetworkGatewayName <String> -ResourceGroupName <String> -Thumbprint <String>
  [-DefaultProfile <IAzureContextContainer>] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Remove-AzureRmVpnClientRevokedCertificate** cmdlet removes a client-revocation certificate from a virtual network gateway.
+The **Remove-AzVpnClientRevokedCertificate** cmdlet removes a client-revocation certificate from a virtual network gateway.
 Client-revocation certificates prevent client computers from using the specified certificate for authentication.
 If you remove a client-revocation certificate client computers can then use the previously-banned certificate to make a virtual private network (VPN) connection.